puzzle/ansible-training/content/labs/03.0/_index.en.md

 {{% collapse solution-3 "Solution 3" %}}
   - See Ansible docs for special variables: <https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html>
-  - `inventory_hostname` can be set to the hostname on the servers.
+  - `inventory_hostname` contains the name of the managed host from the inventory file and can be used to set the hostname on the servers.
 {{% /collapse %}}

 {{% collapse solution-4 "Solution 4" %}}